Layerex/telegram-export-gifs/README.md

 Export gifs from telegram

-**WARNING: this program uses a hack to get older gifs not visible from the client: it temporarily removes newer gifs to get older ones.
-If something goes wrong (for example if program gets killed, power goes off or internet disconnects), removed gifs will be lost**
+**WARNING: this program uses a hack to get older gifs not visible from client: it temporarily removes newer gifs to get older ones.
+If something goes wrong (for example if program gets killed, power goes off or internet disconnects), removed gifs will be lost.**

 ## Installation